-UNIVERSITY UNIVERSITY SOULE BEAUFORT Educator Preparation Program Professional Program Admission Checklist Student Name Phone # E-Mail Teacher Certification on Program Cumulative 2 Completed al Overall of GP Completed al Passed the Pr Clear crimina Completed 2 e Professional Program Orientation. .75 GPA in all undergraduate coursework.
-I pre-professional & required content area courses with a "C" or higher.
-A of 3.0 in all Department of Education courses.
-I general education and content area requirements. raxis Core exam (or earned needed ACT/SAT scores).
-I background check from SLED.
-5 hours of working with children or adolescents (or Teacher Cadet Program). erage Academic Disposition rating score of 2.5 or higher.
+- Cumulative 2.75 GPA in all undergraduate coursework. - Completed all pre-professional & required content area courses with a "C" or higher. - Overall of GPA of 3.0 in all Department of Education courses. - Completed all general education and content area requirements. - Passed the Praxis Core exam (or earned needed ACT/SAT scores). - Clear criminal background check from SLED. - Completed 25 hours of working with children or adolescents (or Teacher Cadet Program). - Earned an average Academic Disposition rating score of 2.5 or higher.